tgh-apil/multi_airway_phantom/README.md

 ## How-to-Use Guide
 #### Tumor Anatomy
-* Insert key(s) into the trachea cover and lock into place to compress the trachea.
-It may be easier to do this by first removing the trachea base.
+* To compress the trachea, insert key(s) into the trachea cover and lock into place by twisting the key 90 degrees until it slots into the groove on the underside of the cover.
+* It may be easier to do the above step by first removing the trachea base.
 To do so: first detach the connector tube from the back of the head, then disconnect it from the trachea.
 Lift the trachea base up and out of the groove in the base plate.
 Insert and lock the key(s) as desired and place the trachea base back into its groove.
 Reattach the connector tube to the trachea, then reattach the other end to the back of the head.

 #### Normal Anatomy
 * Before inserting scope, ensure all tumor keys have been removed from the trachea cover so that the trachea is uncompressed.